netopyr/open-dolphin/README.md

 for PMs.
 (Future: they may be undoable)

-For PM/attributes to be synchronized between client and server developers must make use of the respective modelStore.
+For PM/attributes to be synchronized between client and server developers must make use of the respective ModelStore.
 Here's for example how to create a PM on the client side and sync it with it's server counterpart

     def pm = new ClientPresentationModel('myPmId', [